rodrimati1992/abi_stable_crates/readme.md

 # Minimum Rust version

-This crate support Rust back to 1.46.0
+This crate support Rust back to 1.51.0

-You can manually enable support for Rust past 1.46.0 with the `rust_*_*` cargo features.
+You can manually enable support for Rust past 1.51.0 with the `rust_*_*` cargo features.

-Had to bump the MSRV from 1.41.0 to 1.46.0 because fixing Rust nightly compatibility caused Internal Compiler Errors in older Rust versions.

 # Crate Features